assemblerflow/flowcraft/docs/user/available_components.rst

 Components
 ==========

-These are the currently available assemblerflow components with a short description of their tasks.
+These are the currently available FlowCraft components with a short description of their tasks.
 For a more detailed information, follow the links of each component.